 - Conclusion: Unlock Your Early Retirement Dreams

-- Current Plan Only: This applies only to the retirement plan of the employer you’re leaving, not old 401(k)s or IRAs.
-Rolling funds to an IRA too soon voids eligibility! 🚫
+- Current plan only: The exception applies to the plan of the employer you’re leaving—not old 401(k)s or IRAs.
+Rolling to an IRA too soon ends eligibility.

 What Is the Early Retirement Rule of 55?